 William Shipley, one of Wilmington’s founding fathers, opened what is believed to be the first full scale commercial brewery and malt house in Delaware shortly after his arrival to the area in 1735.
-Shipley strategically constructed his brewery on the northwest corner of High (now called 4th) and Tatnall Streets to make use of a fresh water spring located on the site.
+Shipley strategically constructed his brewery on the northwest corner of High (now called Fourth) and Tatnall streets to make use of a fresh water spring located on the site.

 The elder Shipley was succeeded in business by his son, William, sometime before 1757.
 William Shipley, Jr.‘s beer trade included sales to local taverns and private residents.
-Shipley’s barley malt found a market beyond well beyond Wilmington, as he regularly supplied Philadelphia brewers.
+His barley malt found a market well beyond Wilmington, as he was a major supplier for Philadelphia brewers.
 Eventually, Shipley, Jr.’s son, Samuel Shipley, gained control of the business.